G-Eazy completely switches his style up on “Everything’s Strange Here.”

 “Everybody’s Gotta Learn Sometime” was put on this earth to make our hearts crumble.

 “Everybody’s Gotta Learn Sometime” isn’t very enjoyable, but it is meaningful.
-Though it features both somber vibes and demoralizing lyrics, I actually f**k with the way G-Eazy tries to transfer his woeful thoughts into our happy minds.
+Though the song features both somber vibes and demoralizing lyrics, I actually f**k with the way G-Eazy tries to transfer his woeful thoughts into our happy minds on it.
 If I ever end up being in a relationship that ends in heartbreak, I will turn to this song to make me feel worse.

 4. STAN BY ME